Guide to designing off-grid and hybrid solar systems

 Battery inverters, hybrid or off-grid, are available in a wide range of sizes determined by the continuous output power rating measured in kW or kVA.
 The inverter power rating depends on the inverter topology or design, the type of power conversion circuitry, whether it uses a transformer, the cooling system, and the operating temperature.
 Below are two main types of hybrid and off-grid inverters available.

 1. Off-grid inverters use heavy-duty transformers, which are more expensive but provide high surge and peak power output and can handle high inductive loads.
 These inverters typically contain active fan-forced cooling systems to help maintain performance in high temperatures.
-As explained below, most of these inverters have integrated chargers and are also grid-interactive.
+As explained below, most of these inverters have integrated chargers and are grid-interactive, meaning they can also be used to create micro-grids or hybrid systems.

-2. Hybrid inverters and AC-coupled battery systems use transformer-less inverters with 'switching transistors'.
-These compact, lightweight inverters have lower surge and peak power output ratings but are more cost-effective, being cheaper and easier to manufacture.
+2. Hybrid inverters and AC-coupled battery systems generally use transformer-less inverters with 'switching transistors'.
+These compact, all-in-one inverters have lower surge and peak power output ratings but are more cost-effective because they combine the solar inverter (MPPTs) and battery inverter-charger into one integrated unit.
 They are also typically fully weather-rated, meaning they can be safely installed in more exposed locations, but direct sunlight should always be avoided.

 Continuous Power rating